iTCf/anonymi/README.md

 It requires 3D Slicer (with two extra plug-ins).
 In order to install [3D Slicer](https://www.slicer.org/) please refer to their to their website.
 After it is installed, open 3D Slicer and go to the Extensions Manager (View > Extensions Manager).
 In the "Install Extensions" tab search for the VolumeClip and the SlicerElastix extensions and install them.

 AnonyMI uses some [Freesurfer](https://surfer.nmr.mgh.harvard.edu/) functions that are already included in it, but require a Freesurfer license to be used.
 Obtaining a Freesurfer license es free and fast.
-Fill this [form](https://surfer.nmr.mgh.harvard.edu/registration.html)  and you will receive it via e-mail.
-Copy the indicated text and put it inside the Resources folder of AnonyMI once you have downloaded it.
+Fill this [form](https://surfer.nmr.mgh.harvard.edu/registration.html) and you will receive the license via e-mail.
+Copy the indicated text and put it in a text file inside the Resources folder of AnonyMI once you have downloaded it.
 If you already have a freesurfer's license, just copy the file.

 ```shell
 .